Madeo Molinari: Coaching career

 According to Barksdale's Bark, Molinari coached a high school team in Ripon, Wisconsin, after his graduation from college but before serving in the war.
-In 1946, he was hired by his alma mater as a physical education instructor, football end coach, junior varsity basketball coach, and head tennis coach.
+In 1946, he was hired by his alma mater of Ripon as a physical education instructor, football end coach, junior varsity basketball coach, and head tennis coach.
 Molinari served in these positions for one year, before leaving in May 1947 to study at Indiana University Bloomington.

 Around 1948, Molinari became head football coach, track and field coach, baseball coach, basketball coach, athletic director, and boys physical education teacher at Sandwich High School.
 He led his football team to four consecutive undefeated seasons and conference championships, before resigning in 1953 to study at the University of Wisconsin–Madison, from which he received a master's degree.

 Molinari returned to coaching in 1954 as head of the football team at Iron Mountain High School in Michigan.
 He also served as athletic director, baseball coach, and golf coach, and in his second season added the role of track coach.
 After being told by a friend about an opening at Winona State University, he resigned from Iron Mountain in June 1956 to accept the job.
 "I didn't know anything about it," Molinari later said, "but it turned out to be ... perfect."

 Molinari began as assistant football coach, and added on the title of baseball coach in 1957.
 His baseball teams won three conference championships (two NIC, one Bi-State Conference) over a period of two years, and he helped the football team win championships in 1956 and 1957.
 In 1958, Molinari was promoted to head football coach.
 He stopped coaching baseball in order to accept the position.

-Molinari went on to serve a total of thirteen seasons as head football coach, and became among the most successful in team history.
-He led them to conference championships five times, and in an additional four years were the runner-up in the conference.
+Molinari went on to serve a total of 13 seasons as head football coach, and developed several of the best teams in school history.
+He led them to conference championships three times as head coach, in addition to several seasons as conference runner-up.
 They ranked top ten nationally in defense from 1961 to 1962, and in the latter, as well as 1964, went undefeated in conference play.

 Molinari was named the conference coach of the year in 1968, but resigned two years later after a 2–7 record in 1970.
+He finished with an overall record of 49–53–4, which is the second-highest number of wins as well as the fourth-highest winning percentage (.481) in school history as of 2021.
 Molinari was also the golf coach at Winona State, having received the position in 1959, and continued serving in the position even after resigning as football coach.
 He left the program following the 1978 season, and finished with a 66–33–9 record.
 He was inducted into the Winona State Athletic Hall of Fame in 1989.